 Then, you can mix and match them with various outfits to dress up or down whenever needed.

 And when it comes to shoes, socks can greatly impact their look – ensure you have a nice variety, from no-show socks to fashion stockings.

 4. Buy good quality

-To develop a good dressing sense, practice scouting for high-quality stuff (which is not necessarily expensive if you know where to look for).
+To develop a good dressing sense, practice scouting for high-quality stuff (which is not necessarily expensive if you know where to look).